 Each account type has its unique features and limits.
 Once you’re done selecting the type of account, you will be asked for your account preference; for the high-interest cash and general long-term investing, the account preference is the individual, joint, or trust accounts.

-For retirement investing, the account preference to choose from are the traditional IRA, both IRA, and the separate IRA account.
+For retirement investing, the account preferences to choose from are the traditional IRA, both IRA, and the separate IRA account.
 For college investing, there is just one account to choose from, the 529 college savings that is tax-deferred.

 After selecting your account preferences, you must provide additional information and verify your U.S phone number through text messages and calls.
 The next step is to place your Social Security number and other vital details required by the platform.
 Finally, once that is all complete, you must deposit a minimum of $500 to get started on the platform; that deposit will provide you access to all basic services provided by Wealthfront.